William Faulkner, Mississippi’s most famous novelist, once said, “To understand the world, you have to understand a place like Mississippi.”

 From the time of its gaining statehood in 1817 to 1860, Mississippi became the most dynamic and largest cotton-producing state in America.
 The population and cotton production statistics tell a simple, but significant story.
 The growth of Mississippi’s population before its admission to statehood and afterwards is distinctly correlated to the rise of cotton production.
-The white population grew from 5,179 in 1800 to 353,901 in 1860; the slave population correspondingly expanded from 3,489 to 436,631.
+The White population grew from 5,179 in 1800 to 353,901 in 1860; the enslaved population correspondingly expanded from 3,489 to 436,631.
 Cotton production in Mississippi exploded from nothing in 1800 to 535.1 million pounds in 1859; Alabama ranked second with 440.5 million pounds.

 MISSISSIPPI COTTON PRODUCTION

 Mississippi and its neighbors – Alabama, western Georgia, Louisiana, Arkansas, and Texas – provided the cheap land that was suitable for cotton production.
-Cotton provoked a “gold rush” by attracting thousands of white men from the North and from older slave states along the Atlantic coast who came to make a quick fortune.
-Slaves were transported in a massive forced migration over land and by sea from the older slave states to the newer cotton states.
+Cotton provoked a “gold rush” by attracting thousands of White men from the North and from older slave states along the Atlantic coast who came to make a quick fortune.
+Enslaved people were transported in a massive forced migration over land and by sea from the older slave states to the newer cotton states.
 In 1850, twenty-five percent of the population of New Orleans, Louisiana, was from the North and ten percent of the population in Mobile, Alabama, was former New Yorkers.

 Mississippi attracted investors as well as residents.
 Auctions of cheap Indian lands as a result of cessions of land by the Choctaw and Chickasaw nations drew bidders from the South and East.
 For example, in the 1830s, the largest purchasers of Chickasaw land in Mississippi were the American Land Company and the New York Land Company.
 The two companies represented investors or speculators from New York, Boston, and other New Englanders.